iskandersamerkhanov/iskandersamerkhanov.github.io/README.md

 ##Score function
 Algorithm has score function that evaluates score of the game's terminal state.
 If value is negative - AI wins, if positive - Player wins, if zero - it is a draw.
-This is because Tic-Tac-Toe is zero-sum game
+This is because Tic-Tac-Toe is zero-sum game.